ocf/utils/README.md

 ## What belongs here
 ### Scripts for humans do

-In general, scripts which will might be executed by a person should go here.
+In general, scripts which might be executed by a person should go here.
 System scripts (things that go primarily in cronjobs or similar) should go in the [ocf/puppet][ocf/puppet] repo instead.